gkoh/furble/README.md

 The remote uses the camera's native Bluetooth Low Energy interface so additional adapters are not required.

-furble is developed as a PlatformIO project for the M5StickC (an ESP32 based device).
+furble is developed as a PlatformIO project for the M5StickC and M5StickC Plus (ESP32 based devices).

 ## Supported Cameras